Parapet: Parapet roofs

 Parapets surrounding roofs are common in London.
-This dates from the Building Act of 1707 which banned projecting wooden eaves in the cities of Westminster and London as a fire risk.
+This dates from the Building Act 1707 which banned projecting wooden eaves in the cities of Westminster and London as a fire risk.
 Instead an 18-inch brick parapet was required, with the roof set behind.
 This was continued in many Georgian houses, as it gave the appearance of a flat roof which accorded with the desire for classical proportions.

 In Shilpa Shastras, the ancient Indian science of sculpture, a parapet is known as hāra.
 It is optionally added while constructing a temple.
 The hāra can be decorated with various miniature pavilions, according to the Kāmikāgama.
+In the Bible the Hebrews are obligated to build a parapet on the roof of their houses to prevent people falling (Deuteronomy 22:8).

 Firewall parapets

 Many firewalls are required to have a parapet, a portion of the wall extending above the roof.
 The parapet is required to be as fire resistant as the lower wall, and extend a distance prescribed by building code.

 Bridge parapets

 Parapets on bridges and other highway structures (such as retaining walls) prevent users from falling off where there is a drop.
 They may also be meant to restrict views, to prevent rubbish passing below, and to act as noise barriers.

 Bridge parapets may be made from any material, but structural steel, aluminium, timber and reinforced concrete are common.
 They may be of solid or framed construction.

 In European standards, parapets are defined as a sub-category of "vehicle restraint systems" or "pedestrian restraint systems".